ppham27/snapstream-reader/README.md

 Finally, ensure that the `html-root/tmp` folder is writable and `html-root/cgi-bin` is readable.
 You can run `chmod -R 777 html-root/tmp` to do this.

+### Front End
+In the `html` folder, you will find find various front ends. `index.html` allows you to perform a Simple Search, Multiple Search, and Matrix Search. `graph.html` visualizes the results of a Matrix Search, and `time-series.html` visualizes the results of a multiple search.